12. Provisions, contingent liabilities and contingent assets

 VI.
 Letters of comfort

-At the time of demerger of general insurance business of Bharti AXA General Insurance Co.
-Ltd. to ICICI Lombard General Insurance Co.
-Ltd. (ICICI General), and subsequently in relation to increase of Bank’s shareholding in ICICI General upto 4% in multiple tranches, the Bank had issued undertakings to Insurance Regulatory and Development Authority of India (IRDAI) that it shall infuse capital, if required by ICICI General, in proportion to its shareholding in ICICI General at the relevant time to meet its business and/or solvency requirements.
-There was no financial impact of these LoCs on the Bank at March 31, 2024.
+In accordance with the applicable laws and regulatory requirements, at the time of demerger of general insurance business of Bharti AXA General Insurance Company Limited to ICICI Lombard General Insurance Company Limited.
+(ICICI General), and subsequently in relation to increase of Bank’s shareholding in ICICI General upto 4% in multiple tranches, the Bank had issued undertakings to Insurance Regulatory and Development Authority of India (IRDAI) in FY2022 and FY2024 stating that it shall infuse capital, if required by ICICI General, in proportion to its shareholding in ICICI General at the relevant time to meet its business solvency and/or regulatory requirements.
+There was no financial impact of these LoCs on the Bank at March 31, 2025.

-In addition to the above, the Bank has also issued LoCs in the nature of letters of awareness on behalf of its nonbanking financial subsidiaries ICICI Prudential Life Insurance Co.
-Ltd. and ICIG Home Finance Co.
-Ltd. for other incidental business purposes, to maintain ownership stake and to give information about the ownership and management.
+I n addition to the above, the Bank has also issued LoCs in the nature of letters of awareness on behalf of its non-banking financial subsidiaries ICICI Prudential Life Insurance Company Limited and ICICI Home Finance Company Limited for other incidental business purposes, to maintain ownership stake and to give information about the ownership and management.
 These letters of awareness are in the nature of factual statements or confirmation of facts and do not create any financial impact on the Bank.

 • Scope of the Bank's remuneration policy (eg. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches

-The Compensation Policy of the Bank, as last amended by the BGRNC and the Board at their Meetings held on February 17, 2024 and February 15-17, 2024.
+The Compensation Policy of the Bank, was last amended by the BGRNC and the Board at their Meetings held on April 26, 2024 and April 27, 2024 respectively.
 The Policy covers all employees of the Bank, including those in overseas branches of the Bank.
 In addition to the Bank’s Compensation Policy guidelines, the overseas branches also adhere to relevant local regulations.

 • Type of employees covered and number of such employees